 Credit Hours: 4.50

 Section Notes: Students must pass both theory and clinical portions; meets state requirements for Certified Nurse Aide state exam; 105 clock hours.
-HCTEA students only.
+This class is limited to Lindsborg Hosp scholarship students only

 Course Description: Refresher course on responsible administration of medications, drug interactions and legal implications associated with administering medication.